Learn more about the history, science and policy behind GDF

 Radioactive wastes that will be disposed of in a GDF are currently being packaged in specially engineered containers and stored at over 20 nuclear sites around the country.
 The stores are designed to withstand severe weather and earthquakes.

 Why can’t we leave the waste where it is?

 Surface stores, whilst designed to be safe for around 100 years, don’t provide a permanent solution.
 They need to be continually monitored to keep the waste secure and periodically refurbished to prevent the waste from being exposed to the effects of the weather.
 Eventually, they will need to be replaced, or the waste moved elsewhere.
 Surface storage is therefore less safe than geological disposal for the long term, and would end up being much more labour intensive and costly in the long run.

 Construction will only start when a suitable site is identified, all the necessary consents and permits have been obtained and the host community has indicated its willingness to host the facility through a Test of Public Support.
-For planning purposes, we assume that a GDF will be available to receive the first waste in the 2040s.
-Filling a GDF with waste and then closing it, once full, will then run into the next century.
+The latest planning assumption is that a GDF could be ready to receive intermediate level waste between 2050-2060, with high level waste and spent fuel from 2075.
+Filling a GDF with waste and then closing it, once full, will run into the next century.